rsocket/rsocket/Motivations.md

   - how client should behave with status codes
   - Use of SSE as persistent channel from server to client to allow server to make requests to client

 There is no defined mechanism for flow control from responder (typically server) to requestor (typically client).
 HTTP/2 does flow control at the byte level, not the application level.
-There is no defined mechanism for communicating requestor (typically server) availability other than failing a request (503).
+The mechanisms for communicating requestor (typically server) availability (such as failing a request) are inefficient and painful.
 It does not support interaction models such as fire-and-forget, and streaming models are inefficient (chunked encoding or SSE, which is ASCII based).

 Despite its ubiquity, REST alone is insufficient and inappropriate for defining application semantics.